earnest-s/archgen/README.md

-# archgen
+# ArchGen

-archgen is a local-first architecture generation and editing workspace.
+ArchGen is a local-first architecture generation and editing workspace.

 It combines:
 - A FastAPI backend that runs local model inference and returns architecture JSON.